yasir2000/openwrt-oldwiki-md/OpenWrtDocs.rst

 Please join us on the !OpenWrt team.

 = Latest Releases =
-The currently active release is [http://downloads.openwrt.org/kamikaze/7.09/ Kamikaze 7.09].
+The currently active release is [http://downloads.openwrt.org/kamikaze/8.09/ Kamikaze 8.09].

-The current release candidate is [http://downloads.openwrt.org/kamikaze/8.09_RC2/ Kamikaze 8.09_RC2].
-While it should be stable, it should be used with caution.
-Please read the [http://openwrt.org/ release announcement]carefully before deciding whether to download and use this release.

 The latest and final release of the Whiterussian series is [http://downloads.openwrt.org/whiterussian/0.9/ 0.9].
 It is a bug-fix release and represents the end of the Whiterussian series, which has been superseded by the Kamikaze series.